mohammed-ibenayad/webontos/README.md

 **webontos/webontos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on sharpening my programming skills and developing web apps using Django Framework.
+- 🔭 I like crawling the web using Python and NodeJS.

-- 🌱 I’m currently learning Django Framework.
+- 🌱 I'm a meticulous tester.

-- 👯 I’m looking to collaborate on Open Source Django projects.
+- 👯 I’m looking to collaborate on Open Source projects.

-- 🤔 I’m looking for help to understand the fundamentals of things.

 - 💬 Ask me about **Software Project Management** and How to define and achieve goals.